Hilo-Hilo/platonic-ideal/README.md

 # Platonic Ideal

-A project for extracting token vectors from the DeepSeek-V3.2 model's embedding matrix.
+A proof-of-concept for extracting token vectors from language model embedding matrices without downloading the full model.

 ## Purpose

-This project enables efficient extraction of **non-contextual token embeddings** from the DeepSeek-V3.2 language model.
+This project enables efficient extraction of **non-contextual token embeddings** from large language models (currently tested with Qwen/Qwen2.5-0.5B).
 Unlike contextual embeddings (which require a full forward pass through the model), token vectors are the raw, static representations stored in the model's embedding matrix—the "platonic ideal" of how each token is represented before any contextual processing.

 ### What are Token Vectors?